-We work with gay men who's fears or old habits are sabotaging their relationships.
-We help them have the relationships they've always wanted.
+We work with gay men who are tired of feeling alone.
+We help them have the relationship of their dreams.

 Before Zach Bulls and Andrew Sartory founded Gay Man Thriving together, they each had their own successful practices helping both men and women in different ways, with their different skills and experiences.

 Zach, a personal and life coach, focused on helping his clients build their confidence and overcome inner blocks so that they could achieve personal goals, both around relationships, professional goals, and more.

 Andrew, a certified Functional Diagnostic Nutrition Practitioner with a Masters in Health Behavior and Health Education, focused on helping his clients achieve optimal health and overcome a lot of symptoms from extra weight, IBS, joint pain, depression, and more.

 Zach and Andrew loved their practices and the work they did with their clients, however, they both knew that together they could help their clients achieve even deeper transformations.

 (And they also had a secret desire to be business partners, in addition to being life partners).